Gunpowder & Sky

-Gunpowder & Sky is a Los Angeles–based independent studio that produces feature films, series, short-form content, and podcasts.
-The company was founded in 2016 by Van Toffler and Floris Bauer.
-It runs DUST, a sci-fi streaming service featuring short films, series, and behind-the-scenes content, and ALTER, a horror brand that streams on selected TV platforms.
+Gunpowder & Sky is a Los Angeles–based independent studio that develops and produces films, television series, podcasts, and live and experiential events.
+Founded in 2016 by Van Toffler and Floris Bauer, the company operates offices in Los Angeles and New York, and works across documentaries, unscripted, music-driven, and scripted projects.

 History

-In January 2016, Van Toffler (former CEO of Viacom Media Networks Music Group), Floris Bauer (formerly global head of strategy at Dutch entertainment company Endemol, and Otter Media), formed Gunpowder & Sky as an independent studio.
+In January 2016, Van Toffler (former CEO of Viacom Media Networks Music Group), Floris Bauer (former global head of strategy at entertainment company Endemol, and Otter Media), formed Gunpowder & Sky as an independent studio.
 The name "Gunpowder & Sky" comes from a lyric from the Aimee Mann song, "4th of July."

 In February 2016, Gunpowder & Sky, along with Comcast Ventures, invested in Cut, a creator of digital video content.

 In March 2016, Gunpowder & Sky invested in viral video producer Shareability.

 In September 2016, the company acquired independent film distribution company Filmbuff.

 In November 2016, Gunpowder & Sky launched DUST, a sci-fi streaming service featuring short films, series, and behind-the-scenes content.

 In January 2017, the company acquired production company Supergravity Pictures.

 In August 2018, Gunpowder & Sky launched DUSTx, a free streaming sci-fi service on Roku.

 In April 2020, Gunpowder & Sky formed a joint venture with talent manager and production company Circle of Confusion to produce sci-fi and horror projects.

 In March 2021, the company signed a two-year first-look deal with the WarnerMedia cable network to provide documentaries and docuseries from Gunpowder & Sky's library to HBO and HBO Max.

 In September 2021, the company announced the launch of the DUST Channel on streaming service Tubi.

+In March 2022, the company released Gaming Wall Street, an HBO Max docuseries examining the GameStop stock surge and the forces reshaping Wall Street.

 In May 2022, the company announced its horror brand ALTER was also launching as a free ad-supported streaming television (FAST) channel, on connected TV platforms including Samsung TV Plus, STIRR and Redbox.

+In 2023, the company produced Heist 88, a crime drama inspired by a real-life 1988 Chicago bank heist starring Courtney B. Vance, for TV network Showtime.

+In October 2023, the company began production on a Myspace Documentary featuring the rise and fall of the pioneering social media platform.

+In February 2024, the company produced the Dolly Parton special Dolly Parton's Pet Gala for CBS.
+The company also produced the 2024 boy band documentary Larger Than Life: Reign of the Boybands.

+In March 2025, Gunpowder & Sky's Van Toffler produced the Ringo Starr special, Ringo and Friends at the Ryman, with Starr and T Bone Burnett.

+In June 2025, the company signed a multi-year production deal to produce the MTV Video Music Awards.

 Business

+Gunpowder & Sky is a production company that produces feature films, documentaries, TV programs, podcasts, and live and experiential events.
+The company also operates a variety of genre-focused free ad-supported streaming television (FAST) channels.